Singular anisotropic elliptic equations with gradient-dependent lower order terms: Introduction and main results

 \subsection{A brief history of the problem}

-In order to understand how our result is inserted in the already existent wide literature, we start analyzing what is known in the isotropic case, where the model problem is the following one:
+To understand how our results fit within the literature, we review what is known in the isotropic case, where the model problem is the following:

-Here $-\Delta_p u=-\mbox{div}\left(|\nabla u|^{p-2}\nabla u\right)$ is the $p$-Laplacian operator, $\lambda\ge0$, $m>1$, $q\ge0$ and $c(\cdot)$ is a continuous, non-negative function.
-We start considering $\lambda=0$, $c(\cdot)$ constant and $f$ summable enough.
+Here, $-\Delta_p u=-\mbox{div}\left(|\nabla u|^{p-2}\nabla u\right)$ is the $p$-Laplacian operator with $1<p<\infty$, $\lambda\ge0$, $m>1$, $q\ge0$ and $c(\cdot)$ is a continuous, non-negative function.
+We start by considering $\lambda=0$, $c(\cdot)$ constant and $f$ summable enough.
 The case $0 \le q < p-1$ is well-known.
-Indeed, an a priori estimate for a solution $u$ in $W_0^{1,p}(\Omega)$ is easily obtained using $u$ as a test function, and existence easily follows.
-This is part of the general theory of pseudo-monotone operators by J. Leray and J.-L. Lions (see e.g. \cite{LL}).
+Indeed, the existence of a solution $u$ in $W_0^{1,p}(\Omega)$ follows easily from {\em a priori} estimates, which are obtained using $u$ as a test function.
+This is part of the general theory of pseudo-monotone operators by J. Leray and J.-L. Lions (see, for example, \cite{LL}).
 When $f$ has low summability, the main questions appear to be solved (see, for instance, \cite{AM}, \cite{BMMP1} and the references therein).
 The limiting case $q=p-1$ is more difficult since the operator $-\Delta_p u- c\,|\nabla u|^q$ is not coercive for large $c$.
 This difficulty has been first overcome by Bottaro and Marina in \cite{BM} when $p=2$, and by various authors in the nonlinear case (see, for example, \cites{BMMP1,DVP}).